On this page

 |Embassy of the Kingdom of the Netherlands

 Our relationship with the Netherlands

 The Netherlands is a close partner of New Zealand, with a relationship based on shared values and interests, and extensive people-to-people connections.

 In 1642, Dutch explorer Abel Tasman became the first European explorer to sight New Zealand, but it wasn’t until the 1950s that significant numbers of Dutch immigrated to New Zealand.
 By 1968, they formed the biggest group of non-British immigrant groups and today more than 150,000 New Zealanders claim Dutch heritage.
-There is also a sizable expatriate New Zealand community in the Netherlands.
+There is also an expatriate New Zealand community in the Netherlands.

 New Zealand to the Netherlands

 - August 2022: Hon Carmel Sepuloni, Minister of Social Development and Employment, ACC, and Arts, Culture and Heritage